robotty/simple-process-stats/README.md

 # simple-process-stats

-A small library to get memory usage and elapsed CPU time.
+A small Rust library to get memory usage and elapsed CPU time.

 * Supports Windows and Linux.
 * Async interface, uses `tokio::fs` for file operations